 Ability to Stop an Attack at Transit Post Breach

 Those are the black areas in the diagram.
-An attack which has already gained access to the network can take an infinite number of possible attack paths to achieve its goals.
+An attack that has already gained access to the network can take an infinite number of possible attack paths to achieve its goals.
 Once an attack is inside the network then the relevant security products try to identify it.
-Such technologies surround big data/analytics which tries to identify activities in the network which imply malicious activity or again network monitors which listen to the traffic and try to identify artifacts or static behavioral patterns of an attack.
+Such technologies surround big data/analytics which tries to identify activities in the network which imply malicious activity or again network monitors that listen to the traffic and try to identify artifacts or static behavioral patterns of an attack.
 Those tools rely on different informational signals which serve as attack signals.

 Attacks pose multiple challenges towards security products at this stage:

 - Infinite Signature Mutations, Infinite Behavioural Mutations, Infinite Obfuscation – these are the same challenges as described before since the attack within the network can have the same characteristics as the ones before entering the network.

 - Limited Visibility on Lateral Movement – Once an attack is inside then usually its next steps are to get a stronghold in different areas in the network and such movement is hardly visible as it is eventually about legitimate actions – once an attacker gets a higher privilege it conducts actions which are considered legitimate but of high privilege and it is very difficult for a machine to deduce the good vs. the bad ones.
 Add on top of that, the fact that persistent attacks usually use technologies that enable them to remain stealthy and invisible.